-University System of Maryland at Hagerstown ("USMH") opened in January 2005 and is located in Hagerstown's historic City Center.
-USMH is part of a regional system offering 13 undergraduate and 10 graduate degree programs from six respected universities within the Maryland system: Frostburg State University, University of Maryland Global Campus, University of Maryland Eastern Shore, Towson University, Coppin State University and Salisbury University.
+University System of Maryland at Hagerstown ("USMH") opened in January 2005 and is in Hagerstown's historic City Center.
+USMH is part of a regional system offering 13 undergraduate and 10 graduate degree programs from five respected universities within the Maryland system: Frostburg State University, Salisbury University, Towson University, University of Maryland Eastern Shore, and University of Maryland Global Campus.
 Students can complete a bachelor's degree or earn a master's degree.
 USMH also offers access to on-site academic advising, computer labs, and a full-service library.